BUEC500C1/twitter-summarizer-GreenyWind/README.md

         * city_name: The name of the city where the airport locates.
         * state (default is None): The state where the airport locates (available only for the USA locations).
         * country_abbreviation (default is None): The country where the airport locates.
-    * Return value: A python dictionary object containing the current tempreture of the airport.
+    * Return value: A python dictionary object containing the current weather of the airport.
 2. search_by_coordinates(latitude, longitude):
     * Parameters:
         * latitude: the latitude of the airport.
         * ongitude: the longitude of the airport.
-    * Return value: A python dictionary object containing the current tempreture of the airport.
+    * Return value: A python dictionary object containing the current weather of the airport.
 3. forecast_by_name(city_name, state=None, country_abbreviation=None):
     * Parameters: same as above
     * Return value: A python dictionary object containing the 24h tempreture forecast of the specified airport.